-- At least one session was encrypted by a key or protected by a password. - The password was saved to the database in the global option during backup. - The caroot password is not empty.
+- At least one session was encrypted by a key or protected by a password. - When you set to Save Current Session/Encryption Password to the CA ARCserve Backup database in the global option during backup. - The caroot password is not empty.